 Herbs – Fresh parsley is one of the main ingredients in this salad.
 You can either go for flat parsley or curly parsley.
 I feel that the curly one gives this salad a little more volume.
 Other than parsley, I have also used mint leaves and spring onion greens.
 Together they make this salad very refreshing!

 Some people add red onions instead of green onions for a better crunch in the salad.

 Veggies – Chopped tomatoes and cucumbers are traditionally added to this salad.
 They give a nice crunch to it.

 I prefer using English cucumbers, as they are thin-skinned and seedless.
 Use fresh, firm, and ripe tomatoes!

-Dressing – This salad uses a simple olive oil dressing that has only 4 ingredients – minced garlic, lemon juice, extra virgin olive oil, and salt.
+Dressing – This salad uses a simple olive oil dressing that has only 4 ingredients – minced garlic, freshly squeezed lemon juice, extra virgin olive oil, and salt.
 That’s it!

-Use a good quality olive oil for the dressing, as it really makes the difference when it comes to its taste.
+Use good quality olive oil for the dressing, as it really makes a difference when it comes to its taste.

 Feta and Olives – Finally, top the salad with some crumbled feta cheese and pitted and sliced olives.
 Use kalamata olives or black olives.

 The Feta Cheese adds a soft texture to the salad complimenting the nice fresh bite of the veggies.

 How To Make Traditional Tabouli Salad

-Bring ½ cup chicken broth to a boil over high heat.
+Bring ½ cup chicken or vegetable broth to a boil over high heat.